lanasvet12/my-plugin_wordpress/README.md

 # my-plugin_wordpress

-Sample plugin code for displaying text after the footer section on each page
+Sample plugin code for displaying text after the post section on each page.

 This WordPress plugin intercepts the wfm-sign.php  event, which is called immediately before the </body> tag on each page is closed and adds a new function called mfp_Add_Text ().
 Since the WordPress plugin does not bind to the theme, the functionality will work even when changing the theme to another.